School leavers with NCEA Level 2 or above

 How We Are Going

-When looking at ethnicity, in 2016, Asian students had the highest proportion of school leavers attaining at least NCEA Level 2 or equivalent, followed by European/Pākehā.
-Pasifika and Māori were found to have the lowest rates of attainment.
+When looking at ethnicity, in 2018, Asian students had the highest proportion of school leavers attaining at least NCEA Level 2 or equivalent, followed by European/Pākehā.
+Pacific and Māori were found to have lower rates of attainment.

-From 2009 to 2016 there has been a consistent pattern of females attaining NCEA Level 2 or equivalent at higher rates than males.
-In 2016, the trend of Female school leavers (82.8%) achieving at a higher rate than their male counterparts (78.0%) continued.
-However, the size of the gender gap is closing with the difference reducing from 8.2 percentage points in 2009 to 4.8 percentage points in 2016.
+From 2009 to 2018 there has been a consistent pattern of female school leavers attaining NCEA Level 2 or equivalent at higher rates than male school leavers.
+In 2018, 82.3% of females achieved compared to 76.7 % of males.
+The size of the gender gap has decreased from 8.3 percentage points in 2009 to 5.6 percentage points in 2018.

-From 2015 to 2016, male achievement increased by 1.5 percentage points while female achievement decreased by 0.1 percentage points.
-This reduced the gender disparity by 1.6 percentage points over the same period.
+From 2017 to 2018, male achievement decreased by 1.9 percentage points and female achievement decreased by 1.4 percentage points.
+This increased the gender disparity by 0.5 percentage points over the same period.

 A clear positive correlation can be seen between the socio-economic mix of the school the student attended and the percentage of school leavers attaining at least an NCEA Level 2 or equivalent qualification.
 Schools in the lowest deciles (deciles 1 and 2) draw their students from communities with the highest degree of socio-economic disadvantage.

-In 2016, 92.9% of students from schools in the highest deciles (deciles 9 and 10) left school with at least an NCEA Level 2 qualification.
-This was 25.4 percentage points higher than the percentage for school leavers in deciles 1 and 2 (67.5%).
-Although the gap is large, it is a reduction on the 26.4 percentage point difference that was seen in 2015.
+In 2018, 91.5% of students from schools in the highest deciles (deciles 9 and 10) left school with at least an NCEA Level 2 qualification.
+This was 25.0 percentage points higher than the percentage for school leavers in deciles 1 and 2 (66.5%).

 There is, however, a great deal of variation amongst schools within each decile, with some schools in the lowest deciles with a greater proportion of students achieving a level 2 qualification or above than some schools in the highest deciles.

-Figure 4: Percentage of school leavers with at least an NCEA Level 2 qualification or equivalent,
+Figure 4: Percentage of school leavers with at least an NCEA Level 2 or equivalent, by school decile (2018)

 Evidence about what works for this indicator can be found in: